iluwatar/java-design-patterns/abstract-factory/README.md

 07:35:46.343 [main] INFO com.iluwatar.abstractfactory.App -- This is the orc king!
 ```

-## Class diagram
+## Abstract Factory Pattern Class Diagram

 ![Abstract Factory](./etc/abstract-factory.urm.png "Abstract Factory class diagram")

-## Applicability
+## When to Use the Abstract Factory Pattern in Java

-Use the Abstract Factory pattern when:
+Use the Abstract Factory pattern in Java when:

 * The system should be independent of how its products are created, composed, and represented.
 * You need to configure the system with one of multiple families of products.